westonstearns/Kaggle-Python-Tutorial/chapter1.md

 If you run these commands in the console, you'll see that 549 individuals died (62%) and 342 survived (38%).
 A simple way prediction heuristic could be: "majority wins".
 This would mean that you will predict every unseen observation to not survive.

-To dive in a little deaper we can prefrom similar pounts and percentage calculations on subsets of the Survived column.
+To dive in a little deeper we can perform similar points and percentage calculations on subsets of the Survived column.
 For example, maybe gender could play a role as well?
 You can explore this using the `.value_counts()` method for a two-way comparison on the number of males and females that survived, with this syntax:

 ```
 train.Survived[train.Sex == 'male'].value_counts()